Frequently Asked Questions

 What is Spireworks?

-A web-based interactive experience that allows individual access and control to dynamic architectural lighting installations.
+A real-time interactive experience that allows individual access and control of dynamic architectural lighting installations.

 Where can I see it?

 There are many places to view Spireworks in the New York City area, so long as the participating buildings are visible on the skyline and it's after sunset and before 2:00 AM EST/EDT.

 For participating events, members can interact with lighting on a time limited basis.